From ideation to optimization, these steps will help you create a solid process for quality content marketing.

 2. Flesh out your personas

 When you’re building your plan for creating quality content, it helps to go back to basics.
-After all, the ultimate aim of content marketing is to:
+After all, the ultimate aim of quality content marketing is to:

 - Raise awareness about your company